fjarilspartiet-se/fjarilspartiet/docs/english/OPS/OPS-200-guidelines/OPS-204-public-symbol-guide.md

-# Unity Forward's Living Symbol
+# Fjärilspartiet's Living Symbol
 ## A Guide to Our Butterfly Identity

 ### Why a Butterfly?

-Unity Forward sees Swedish democracy as a beautiful meadow, where different political parties are like diverse flowers - each with its own vital role and right to exist.
+Fjärilspartiet sees Swedish democracy as a beautiful meadow, where different political parties are like diverse flowers - each with its own vital role and right to exist.
 In this meadow, we choose to be like a butterfly: helping ideas flow between different perspectives, supporting the whole ecosystem to flourish, and demonstrating the power of transformation.

 ### Our Four Stages